henrylewis2004/Code-Geass-SRPG/readme.md

 ## Contributions
 Contributions are certainly welcome!

-I would be more than willing to pick the project back up with any interested developers, or simply explain the systems and architecture in place.
+I would also be more than willing to pick the project back up with any interested developers, or simply explain the systems and architecture in place.

 ## Future-Work
 The most obvious area of future additions is more assets, specifically 3D assets.
 Additionally, new levels covering later episodes and key events of the show could be added - I initially started the project with [The Shinjuku Incident](https://codegeass.fandom.com/wiki/Skirmish_in_Shinjuku_Ghetto) and [The Battle of Narita](https://codegeass.fandom.com/wiki/Battle_of_Narita) as key inspiration.

-### Asset Ideas
+### Asset Contribution Ideas
 | Asset Type | Name |
 |----------|----------|
 | 3D Model | [Sutherland Knightmare Frame](https://codegeass.fandom.com/wiki/Sutherland) |